ShogunPanda-archive/clavem.js/README.md

 ## Contributing to clavem.js

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project.
+- Fork the project.
-* Start a feature/bugfix branch.
+- Start a feature/bugfix branch.
-* Commit and push until you are happy with your contribution.
+- Commit and push until you are happy with your contribution.
-* Make sure to add tests for it.
+- Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.

 ## Copyright

-Copyright (C) 2016 and above Shogun <shogun@cowtech.it>.
+Copyright (C) 2016 and above Shogun <mailto:shogun@cowtech.it>.

 Licensed under the MIT license, which can be found at https://choosealicense.com/licenses/mit.